bryntum/chronograph/README.md

 Connect
 =======

-We welcome all feedback!
+We welcome all feedback.
 Please tell us what works well in ChronoGraph, what causes trouble and any other features you would like to see implemented.

 [Issues tracker](https://github.com/bryntum/chronograph/issues)